-The following resolution guidelines have been provided by the CACP Resolutions Committee to assist and support the membership with the development of Resolutions.
+The following resolution guidelines have been provided by the CACP Resolution sub-committee to assist and support the membership with the development of resolutions.

 The preamble should then go on to explain what, exactly, the problem is.
 This is best explained by using examples of the actual incident(s) precipitating the resolution.